Skip to main content

 Partnership Developer

 Nikki is responsible for developing and maintaining relationships with industry and government partners who look to NC State for opportunity and collaboration.
 By connecting industry partners with faculty and student talent, research opportunities and Centennial Campus resources, Nikki helps organizations advance their goals through an NC State partnership.
-Nikki obtained her bachelor’s degree from NC State and MBA from Campbell University.
-Little known fact – Nikki is an avid dog lover and thinks pets should get to live as long as humans.
+Nikki earned her bachelor’s degree from NC State and MBA from Campbell University.

 Contact us to learn more